aurorascharff/rsc-workshop/STEPS-6h.md

 - Kode search component: default full page reload, could be a plain filter but we want to use the url.
 Add defaultvalue and make client.
 Vi skal fikse det litt senere.
 - Kode contact list: searchParams, extract to property and move await to layout.tsx, filter, could do this on the server.
 - There is actually another solution to this problem with is a task at the end.
 - Kode contact button: dont need to mark as use client.
 Why?
 Reload hvis det feiler.
 Legg til likevel.
 Could be either client on server but this is client anyway, thats why mark.
-Husk å fikse href med q.
+Husk å fikse href med q (if questions: could use a wrapper to preserve params across app).
 - Excalidraw: tree, minimalt med JS på client.
 Etterhvert som vi skalerer blir dette viktigere.

 ## App: Add transition and ContactButton sidebar